charlesalaras/friday-night-hardware/README.md

 - Jumper Cables
 - Power DIP + AC Adapter

-# Dependencies
+# Dependencies + Build Instructions
 The game makes usage of the AVR Toolchain and various header files to function properly.
 Files provided by the instructor are as follows: `pwm.h`, `simAVRHeader.h`, `timer.h`.
+If source code gets uploaded, I will place build instructions here.

+# File Guide
 Below are the descriptions of each file. *Italicized* files are not included for reasons denoted in the [Security](#Security) section:
 - **MidiFreq.py**: This script was used to convert the MIDI song into a C-readable format.
 Specifically, the song is split into a rhythm and melody array.
 The script makes use of the library [mido](https://github.com/mido/mido) in order to parse the midi file.
 - **gcd.cpp**: This file includes various utility scripts for reducing the memory footprint of the song arrays.
 Specifically, we use the `findGCD(arr, n)` function to reduce the number by a constant factor.
 Since mido only gives us on and off notes, offset between notes is also calculated.